igorroc/igorroc/README.md

 # Hi!
 I'm Igor. 👋🏻

-## I am a programmer that learns about everything
+## I am a programmer that tries to learns about everything!

 * Python
 * JavaScript